If you’re looking for a list of songs with heavy bass, look no further!

 Offbeat bass at a pretty fast pace (146 bpm) is something we listened to in the 90s, but Salvatore wasn’t scared!
 On the contrary, he pulled up an old electro-music formula and created a big hit accompanied by the most ingenious video I have ever seen.

 Every class has its clown, EDM’s is called Salvatore Ganacci and we love him for that!

-Those who know about Excision and Datsik know that they are rightly often called one of the pioneers of the BroStep subgenre Dubstep.
+Those who know about Excision and Datsik know that they are rightly often called some of the pioneers of the BroStep subgenre Dubstep.

 At a time when Dubstep was experiencing its climax, this duo (not really a duo but often collaborating) dominated the scene.
 No one had as many brutal bass and synths as the Canadian duo.

-Their drops sold out the arenas, and the songs were compared to the sounds of “Transformers” mating and alien invasions to earth.
+Their drops sold out the arenas, and the songs were compared to the sounds of “Transformers” mating and alien invasions of earth.

-If I had chosen any other collaboration of these two, I wouldn’t have made a mistake, but I opted for the song “Jaguar” because it’s different from anything they’ve produced.
+If I had chosen any other collaboration between these two, I wouldn’t have made a mistake, but I opted for the song “Jaguar” because it’s different from anything they’ve produced.

 Jaguar is a light song that is vocally somewhat reminiscent of the collaboration of Daft Punk and Julian Casablancas and their song “Instant Crush”.
 However, there are not too many similarities other than vocal expression, since “Jaguar” is still a harder song, but not to the extent that it is digestible to the club audience.